zyllus17/flutter_pro/README.md

 # flutter_pro
-This repo contains the best practices I learn everyday in Flutter to create Production ready apps.
+This repo contains the best practices and Industry standards that I learn everyday in Flutter to create Production ready apps.

 ---